 The Frequency set point update timing is shown in the timing diagram below.
 When changing the frequency set point via MR13 OP[7], the VRCG setting: MR13 OP[3] have to be changed into VREF Fast Response (high current) mode at the same time.
 After Frequency change time(tFC) is satisfied.
 VRCG can be changed into Normal Operation mode via MR13 OP[3].

 Figure 111 - Frequency Set Point Switching Timing

-NOTES : 1.
-The definition that is Clock frequency change during CKE HIGH should be followed at the frequency change operation.
+1. The definition that is Clock frequency change during CKE HIGH should be followed at the frequency change operation.
+For more information, refer to Section Input clock stop and frequency change.